Friday, January 2, 2009

 take us out of the book of life, at which point we would lose our

-Now we will continue with more of God's counsel on this subject:
+Now to continue with more of God's counsel on this subject:

 Eze.18:26_"When a righteous [saved] man turneth away from his